Chicken Pizza with Roasted Garlic (Easy Homemade Pizza)

 If you decide to go with this approach, I highly recommend a pizza stone for nice crispy crust.

 An investment in a pizza stone now should last you the rest of your life, if you treat it right!
-And the payoff will be restaurant quality pizzas.
+And the payoff will be restaurant quality pizzas, like my Brussels sprouts pizza.

 Do you cook chicken before putting on pizza?